DeniseSl22/SPARQLTutorialBioSB2019/Assignments/assignment2.md

 We will use the following [example](https://www.wikidata.org/wiki/Wikidata:SPARQL_query_service/queries/examples#Find_drugs_for_cancers_that_target_genes_related_to_cell_proliferation), which makes use of Gene Ontology terms in Wikidata and drug information.
 There are lots of comments written before the actual query starts (which we will ignore for now).

 ### New building blocks
-The complete query is depicted below, and has one new building block, called LIMIT.
+The complete query is depicted below, and has one new building block, called LIMIT (last line of query).
 This is a so-called _solution modifier_, which limits the number of rows returned from a query.
-In the example below, we will recieve a maximum of 1000 rows as a result.
+In the example below, we will receive a maximum of 1000 rows as a result.

 #### LIMIT
 ```SPARQL